 Besides gingerbread sampling, I’ve been plugging away at my holiday to-do list.
 This week I focused on Christmas cards, endeavoring to compose personal messages for each one.

 How is your holiday list faring?
-Any Christmas scent or cuisine cravings that you fulfilled lately?
+Any Christmas scent cravings that you fulfilled lately?
 I hope to hear about it.